Event Description

 About the Speakers

 Jill Lepore is the David Woods Kemper ’41 Professor of American History at Harvard University and professor of law at Harvard Law School.
 She is also a staff writer at The New Yorker.
 Her many books include the international bestseller These Truths: A History of the United States.
+She was finalist for a Pulitzer Prize for her book, New York Burning.
 She lives in Cambridge, Massachusetts.
 Her latest book is entitled We the People: A history of the U.S. Constitution.

 Danielle Allen is James Bryant Conant University Professor at Harvard University.
 She is also Director of the Allen Lab for Democracy Renovation at the Harvard Kennedy School and Director of the Democratic Knowledge Project-Learn, a research lab focused on civic education at the Harvard Graduate School of Education.
 The author of many acclaimed books, her latest is entitled Justice by means of Democracy.